bitcoin-s/bitcoin-s/docs/testkit/testkit.md

 4. [Node](/api/org/bitcoins/testkit/node/NodeUnitTest)

-In general, you will find constructors and destructors of fixtures that can be useful when testing your applications if yo uare using any of those modules.
+In general, you will find constructors and destructors of fixtures that can be useful when testing your applications if you are using any of those modules.